COUNTRY INFORMATION - GERMAN JETAA

 Today, JETs from Germany are mainly CIRs.
-Currently 20 German CIRs and 2 "ALTs" (informally called "AGTs" – Assistant German Teachers") work as JETs in Japan (overview of positions in German).
+Currently 17 German CIRs work as JETs in Japan (overview of positions in German).

 ABOUT GERMAN JETAA

 Compared to bigger chapters from English-speaking countries the German JETAA Chapter is relatively small with about 300 alumni on its list of members.
-It also welcomes JET alumni from Austria and Switzerland, so its name is not referring to Germany as a country but rather to German as the shared language of the chapter.
+The chapter includes German-speaking JET alumni in different countries, so its name is not referring to Germany as a country but rather to German as the shared language of the chapter.